Notre-Dame-des-Blancs-Manteaux: Exterior

 All the other buildings of the original Abbey were destroyed after the Revolution, but the fountain, built in 1719. was preserved.
 It was moved to its present location on the exterior of the church in 1979.

 Interior

 In keeping with the name, the interior of the church is almost entirely white.
-The he nave is lined with classical columns with fluting, or shallow grooves, and topped with capitals in the Corinthian order.
+The nave is lined with classical columns with fluting, or shallow grooves, and topped with capitals in the Corinthian order.
 The columns support arcades with rounded arches.
 Following the medieval tradition, the entablements of the arcades decorated with symbolic bas-reliefs; those on the north represent events of the Old Testament, and those on the South from New Testament.
 Above these are medallions depicting prominent Saints.